the ninety-ninth year in the High Street

 As it entered the Christmas season in 2008 the British Woolworths still offered market-beating prices on a wide range of CDs, videos and games, ninety-nine years after it had sold its first sheet of music in Liverpool.

-During the Eighties, its parent, Kingfisher, had built its entertainment offer, before securing its supply chain by buying wholesaler Record Merchandisers, renaming it Entertainment UK.
+During the Eighties, its parent, Kingfisher, had built its entertainment offer, before securing its supply chain by buying wholesaler Record Merchandisers, and renaming it Entertainment UK.
 In 1999 it had added VCI Group, a key music and video supplier with excellent publishing credentials.

 By then Kingfisher had become a multi-faceted international Group.
 Its progress was derailed by an abortive merger with Asda, forcing a rethink of its entire raison d'être.
 Big changes were to follow.